SYP Advisory Board Members

 Our Advisory Board Members are all experts in their fields, and committed to the mission and aims of the Strong Youth Project.
 Get to know them by reading their bios and watching their introduction videos below!

 Matthew Seeley earned BS and MS degrees in Exercise Sciences from Utah State University.
 He earned a PhD in Exercise Sciences, with an emphasis in biomechanics, from the University of Kentucky.
 He has taught courses and conducted research in the BYU Exercise Sciences Department since 2006.
 His research has primarily focused upon factors that affect knee cartilage health, including lower-extremity movement biomechanics and knee joint biochemistry.
 Dr. Seeley is also passionate about improving youth sport experiences, for all participants; Dr. Seeley believes that a positive sport experience for youth can contribute to joint health and overall wellness for youth, and a stronger society overall.
-Watch an introductory video of Dr. Seeley here.
+Get to know Dr. Seeley in an introductory video here!

 Sarah Coyne, PhD Developmental Psychology